mgz/rudderstack-docs/src/docs/data-warehouse-integrations/identity-resolution-in-rudderstack.md

 ---
+slug: "/docs/data-warehouse-integrations/identity-resolution-in-rudderstack"
+title: "Identity Resolution - RudderStack"
 description: Technical description of the Identity Resolution feature in RudderStack
 ---

 # Identity Resolution

 Understanding your users is crucial to every behavioral analysis.
 Hence, it is quite essential to tie the events or activities to the individual users generating those events.

 There are various analytics platforms that help you collect this event data.
 Unfortunately, this is not trivial in a world where users often browse anonymously, or use multiple identities \(e.g., email ID, phone, etc.\) with the same product, or access your app/website from different devices and channels.

 With Identity Resolution, you can tie these different identities together whenever required, in a way that preserves your users' privacy.